Ciphey/CipheyDocs/docs/extending.rst

 This is the heart of Ciphey, and is what sets it above similar tools.
 It must intelligently work out how to crack the ciphertext using the modules found in the registry.
 It took us more than a month to come to ``AuSearch``, which is the default ``Searcher``, and it still isn't perfect ;).
+In fact, we are planning on replacing it with an A* search when we can work out how.

 As such, implementing one of these is a significant undertaking, and a successful implementation is definitely worth a pull request!

-For such a complex module, it has a very simple interface: a single abstract method ``search(self, ctext: Any) -> SearchResult``, which should accept the ciphertext, and output the plaintext, with some information on how it got there
+For such a complex module, it has a very simple interface: a single abstract method ``search(self, ctext: Any) -> SearchResult``, which should accept the ciphertext, and output the plaintext, with some information on how it got there.